-Are you considering going into business with someone and are wondering if they’ll make a bad business partner?
-Or are you at the end of your rope with your current business partner?
-How can you tell if the problem is fixable, or if you should just call it quits?
+Are you considering going into business with someone and are wondering if they’ll make a good business partner?
+Or are you starting to see bad qualities in a business partner you’re currently working with?
+How can you tell if the problem is fixable, or if you need to call it quits?
 It can be hard to recognize – and admit – that you have a bad business partner, but if you’re asking yourself these questions, it’s time to evaluate your situation.

 If your business partner seems to always have a problem but never a solution, that’s a bad sign.
 Everyone needs to vent from time to time – that’s a part of being human.
-But if that’s all your partner does, you may want to toss them a hint about the power of positive thinking.
+But if that’s all your partner does, toss them a hint about the power of positive thinking.
 It is possible for them to change their mindset, if they are willing.

 This is another area where business coaching could come in handy.
 How to deal with a bad business partner often involves a significant amount of counseling and work on both of your parts to move forward in a more positive direction.
 However, if your partner is not willing to take an active role in coaching, it’s time to consider alternatives.

-Partnership agreements, as mentioned below, provide a roadmap for a partnership and are useful whether you are dealing with a good or bad business partner.
-It maps out partners’ roles as the company grows and what happens when it becomes successful; it also maps out an exit strategy should the partnership go sour, helping you to answer the question of how to get rid of a bad business partner.
+Partnership agreements provide a roadmap for a partnership and are useful whether you are dealing with a good or bad business partner.
+It maps out partners’ roles as the company grows and what happens when it becomes successful; it also maps out an exit strategy if the partnership goes sour, helping you to answer the question of how to get rid of your business partner.

-Lying and mood swings are obvious signs of a bad business partner.
-But even things like taking a long time to respond to emails or phone calls, not answering questions directly or giving incomplete answers are all signs that your partner isn’t a good communicator, which could mean trouble for your business.
+Lying and mood swings are obviously bad qualities in a business partner.
+But even things like taking a long time to respond to emails or phone calls, not answering questions directly or giving incomplete answers are all signs that your partner isn’t a good communicator – which could mean trouble for your business.
 If your business partner can’t communicate with you, it’s very likely they will also have other corporate communication issues.
 This could involve poor communication with clients, vendors or the community and could hurt your company reputation.

-If your skills are balanced but your work ethic isn’t, that’s also a problem.
-Your business partner doesn’t have to be a workaholic, but if you’re putting in 15-hour days while they sit on the beach in Cancun, that could spell trouble.
+A lack of work ethic is one of the most serious bad qualities in a business partner.
+They don’t have to be a workaholic, but if you’re putting in 15-hour days while they sit on the beach in Cancun, that could spell trouble.
 Or maybe your partner seems to work just as hard as you – but you’re still picking up the slack.
 Being busy isn’t the same as being productive and if you’re experiencing trouble in this area, it’s time to have a talk.
 If your partner can’t seem to increase their productivity, it might be time to say goodbye.

 Buy them out